 Netflix has once again captured lightning in a bottle with South Korean dystopian survival drama – Squid Game – written, directed, and created by Hwang Dong-hyuk (which is a very good sign Squid Game season 2 is on the cards).
-On track to become the biggest and most popular Netflix original series of all time, surpassing the steamy historical affair Bridgerton, the sheer cultural impact has been inescapable.
+Now the biggest and most popular Netflix original series of all time, surpassing the steamy historical affair Bridgerton, the sheer cultural impact has been inescapable.

 But the million-dollar question remains: assuming it gets the green light and doesn’t cop a sniper bullet to the head for preemptively moving during the red phase, when can we expect Squid Game season 2 and where does the story go from here after that cliffhanger ending?